 273. MERGERS AND ACQUISTIONS.
 2-3 A

 This course examines the law and practice of purchasing, selling, and merging businesses, with an emphasis on private companies.
 It will examine applicable business law and each step in the transaction process, from initial planning to closing.
 The course will cover methods of acquiring and merging businesses, decision making and approval processes, fiduciary duties, the due diligence process, allocation of risk in the purcase or merger agreement and, to a lesser extent, the integration of other law—for example, securities law, tax law, products liability law, environmental law, and anti-trust law.
-Prerequisite or co-requisite: Business Associations (LAW 204).
+Prerequisite: Business Associations (LAW 204).